rmaphoh/RETFound_MAE/README.md

 ## RETFound - A foundation model for retinal imaging

-Official repo including a series of retinal foundation models.
+Official repo including a series of retinal foundation models.<br>
-[RETFound: a foundation model for generalizable disease detection from retinal images](https://www.nature.com/articles/s41586-023-06555-x), which is based on [MAE](https://github.com/facebookresearch/mae):
+[RETFound: a foundation model for generalizable disease detection from retinal images](https://www.nature.com/articles/s41586-023-06555-x), which is based on [MAE](https://github.com/facebookresearch/mae).<br>
-[New checkpoints](https://www.nature.com/articles/s41586-023-06555-x), which is based on [DINOV2](https://github.com/facebookresearch/dinov2):
+[New checkpoints](https://huggingface.co/YukunZhou), some of which are based on [DINOV2](https://github.com/facebookresearch/dinov2):

 Please contact 	**ykzhoua@gmail.com** or **yukun.zhou.19@ucl.ac.uk** if you have questions.

 Keras version implemented by Yuka Kihara can be found [here](https://github.com/uw-biomedical-ml/RETFound_MAE)